2012 Gujarat Legislative Assembly election

 The 2012 Gujarat Legislative Assembly elections were held in the Indian state of Gujarat in December 2012 for all 182 members of the Gujarat Legislative Assembly.
-Incumbent Chief Minister Narendra Modi of Bharatiya Janta Party (BJP), in power since 2002, was running for his fourth term.
+Incumbent Chief Minister Narendra Modi of Bharatiya Janata Party (BJP), in power since 2002, was running for his fourth term.
 The leader of the opposition was Shaktisinh Gohil of the Indian National Congress (INC).

 Elections were held in two phases, the first on 13 December and the second on 17 December 2012.
 Total voting turnout of both phases was 71.32%, highest since 1980.
 Results were declared on 20 December 2012.

 The BJP, led by Narendra Modi, won 115 seats out of total 182 seats and formed the government while INC won 61 seats.
 BJP has been in the power in Gujarat since 1995.

 Polls

 Elections were held in two phases, the first on 13 December and the second on 17 December 2012.

 Phase-I

 First phase of polling was held on 13 December 2012 witnessed 70.75% of record breaking voting.
 Within three hours, the voter turnout was 18 per cent and by 1 pm it was 38 per cent.
 The figure went up to 53 per cent by 3 pm, concluding with 70.75%.